-The Regimes Museum’s permanent collection focuses on a selection of the most infamous regimes of the 20th century, some of which have survived into the 21st.
+Our permanent collection focuses on a selection of the most infamous regimes of the 20th century, some of which have survived into the 21st.
 Among the many artifacts are books, uniforms, personal items and histories, posters, banners, hardware, ceramics, currency, and printed material.
-The Regimes Museum commits its resources to acquiring those artifacts that serve to fill in necessary gaps, are items of historical and cultural significance, or are in danger of being destroyed or removed from public access.
-The Museum strives to preserve these artifacts and make them available to scholars for research and open to public interest.
+Regimes Museum commits its resources to acquiring those artifacts that serve to fill in necessary gaps, are items of historical and cultural significance, or are in danger of being destroyed or removed from public access.
+We strive to preserve these artifacts and make them available to scholars for research and open to public interest.

 Contact us to inquire about materials we have in our holdings or to set up an appointment for further consultation.

 A number of the East European, Soviet/Russian and Former Yugoslavia items in our collection were generously donated by Carl Golden.

 The Regimes Museum is committed to a policy of broad public access.
 The museum strives to provide free and open online access to works in its collections and products of scholarship based on its collections and academic contributions.
 Please make note of the following policies: